-Through the smart use of green infrastructure, sustainable design, and community-focused planning, landscape architects are reshaping our urban environments to face challenges like floods, earthquakes, and hurricanes.
-But it’s not just about survival—it’s about improving quality of life, creating spaces that inspire and protect, and reimagining our cities as resilient ecosystems.
-Let’s take a closer look at how landscape architects are doing this in some of the world’s most disaster-prone areas.
+By employing green infrastructure, sustainable design, and community-oriented planning, landscape architects are changing our cities to face floods, earthquakes, and hurricanes hassle-free.
+And more importantly, not just surviving but improving the quality of life, creating beautiful inspiring, protective spaces, and, ultimately, re-envisioning our cities as resilient ecosystems.
+Let’s take a closer look at how some of the world’s most disaster-prone regions embrace their disasters with design interventions by landscape architects.

 1. 🌊 Flood Resilience: Embracing Nature’s Power